ChinmayShivratriwar/hold-backend-flask/README.md

-# hold-backend
-HOLD – Hate Speech &amp; Objectionable Language Detection
+# HOLD – Hate Speech &amp; Objectionable Language Detection
+This is the backend service, comprising mostly, Tensorflow and backend logic

+Frontend repo -